chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-ahmed-body/2d-transient-flow-around-ahmed-body.rst

 Description of the Case
 --------------------------

-In this example, a flow is passing across a fixed Ahmed body (simplified version of a car, classical benchmark for aerodynamic simulation tools).
-The velocity profile of the flow is simulated.
+In this example we simulate the flow around a fixed Ahmed body (simplified version of a car, classical benchmark for aerodynamic simulation tools).
 The parameter file used is ``ahmed.prm``.

-The following schematic describes the simulation.
+The following schematic describes the simulated geometry.

 .. image:: images/ahmed-bc.png
     :alt: The geometry and boundary conditions